hanazuki/release-gems/README.md

     - uses: release-gems/action/publish@HASH
 ```

 Replace `HASH` with the commit SHA or tag of the release-gems release you want to pin to.
+Because this repository releases actions as immutable releases, pinning to a tag is as safe as pinning to a commit hash, unless GitHub as a platform is compromised.

 ## Releasing